Skip to main content

 The Turing Scheme

-The Turing Scheme is the UK Government's programme to support international study and work opportunities abroad.
-It provides funding to travel all over the world to a host of international institutions and training providers.
+The Turing Scheme is the UK Government's programme that supports international study and work opportunities abroad.
+It provides a financial contribution for students to travel all over the world to a range of partner institutions and training providers.

-Launched in 2021, The Turing Scheme affords students the opportunity to travel to gain life-changing international experience, develop new skills, boost their employability and immerse themselves into a different culture.
+Launched in 2021, The Turing Scheme offers students the opportunity to gain life-changing international experience, develop new skills and experience new cultures.

 About the Turing Scheme

-The Turing Scheme is a fully international scheme which allows participants to travel anywhere in the world and is open to students of all nationalities studying at UK institutions.
+The Turing Scheme is a fully international scheme that allows participants to travel anywhere in the world and is open to students of all nationalities studying at UK institutions.

-The scheme supports placements ranging from 1 month to 12 months.
+The scheme supports study and work placements lasting from 14 days to 12 months.

-The Turing Scheme was named in honour of the renowned scientist Alan Turing.
-Alan Turing was a pioneering and iconic British mathematician and computer scientist of global renown.
-An internationalist, he excelled academically and studied abroad at Princeton University.
+The Turing Scheme is named in honour of the renowned scientist Alan Turing, a pioneering and iconic British mathematician and computer scientist of global significance.

 The Turing Scheme Logo